-By default, the Handler uses a precise watch returning UTC time (Universal Time Coordinated).
-The SDK exposes the given watch service as the OnixS::CME::Streamlined::MDH::UtcWatch class.
-It's used by the Feed Engine to assign the receive time for incoming data and to determine timeouts.
+By default, the Handler uses a precise watch returning UTC (Universal Time Coordinated) time.
+The SDK exposes the given watch service as the OnixS::CME::MDH::UtcWatch class.
+It's used by the default implementation of the Feed Engine concept to assign the receive time for incoming data and to determine timeouts.
 File-based implementation of the Logger abstraction also uses the noted watch to label logged events.

-A custom watch must be derived from the OnixS::CME::Streamlined::MDH::WatchService class.
+A custom watch must be derived from the OnixS::CME::MDH::WatchService class.
 Afterwards, an instance of a derived descendant must be associated with a corresponding service.

-OnixS::CME::Streamlined::MDH::WatchService::now returns time as instance of OnixS::CME::Streamlined::MDH::Timestamp class.
-Internally OnixS::CME::Streamlined::MDH::Timestamp corresponds to CME MDH timestamp representation using unsigned 64-bit integer storing a number of nanoseconds since Unix Epoch (01-01-1970 00:00:00 UTC).
-So the most effective way to pass a number of nanoseconds since Epoch while constructing an instance of the class.
+OnixS::CME::MDH::WatchService::now returns time as an instance of the OnixS::CME::MDH::Timestamp class.
+Internally the OnixS::CME::MDH::Timestamp corresponds to CME MDH timestamp representation using unsigned 64-bit integer storing a number of nanoseconds since the Unix Epoch (01-01-1970 00:00:00 UTC).
+Thus, the most effective way to construct an instance of the class is to pass a number of nanoseconds since the Epoch.